rppicomidi/midi2piousbhub/README.md

 Show a list of all available commands and brief help text.

 ## list
-List all Connected MIDI Devices currently connected to the USB hub.
+List all Connected MIDI Devices currently connected to the USB hub followed by the built-in devices.
 For example:

 ```
 USB ID      Port  Direction Nickname    Product Name
-0000-0000    1      FROM    Drumpads    MIDI IN A
-0000-0000    1       TO     TR-707      MIDI OUT A
 0499-1622    1      FROM    lead-out    reface CS
 0499-1622    1       TO     lead        reface CS
 1C75-02CA    1      FROM    keys        Arturia Keylab Essential 88
 1C75-02CA    1       TO     keys-in     Arturia Keylab Essential 88
 1C75-02CA    2      FROM    faders      Arturia Keylab Essential 88
 1C75-02CA    2       TO     faders-in   Arturia Keylab Essential 88
+0000-0000    1      FROM    Drumpads    MIDI IN A
+0000-0000    1       TO     TR-707      MIDI OUT A
+0000-0001    1      FROM    DAW-OUT     PC MIDI
+0000-0001    1       TO     DAW-IN      PC MIDI
 ```

 ## rename \<Old Nickname\> \<New Nickname\>